duncanhorn/ts2cpp/README.md

     }
 }
 ```
-This will generate the following C++:
+This will generate the following type definition in C++:
 ```c++
 namespace Foo
 {